Techie-AI/documentation/Docs_about_frontend.md

 # Documentation for `ChatScreen.dart`

 ## Overview
 This Dart file defines a Flutter widget `ChatScreen` that represents a chatbot interface.
-The chatbot interacts with users, asking them a series of predefined questions about their PC hardware needs, and then uses the Google Generative AI model to provide personalized recommendations based on their responses.
+It interacts with users by asking predefined questions about their PC hardware needs and uses the `ChatService` to provide personalized recommendations based on their responses.

 ## Imports
-The file imports several essential packages:
+The file imports several essential packages and modules:
 - `flutter/material.dart`: Provides Flutter widgets and material design components.
-- `google_generative_ai/google_generative_ai.dart`: Provides access to Google Generative AI models.
 - `flutter_dotenv/flutter_dotenv.dart`: Loads environment variables from a `.env` file.
+- [service/chat_message.dart](Documentation_for_chat_message.md): Defines the `ChatMessage` class.
+- [service/chat_service.dart](Documentation_for_chat_service.md): Manages interactions with the generative AI model.
+- [constants/options_and_Questions.dart](Documentation_for_options_and_Questions.md): Contains predefined questions and hardware options.

-## ChatScreen Class
+## `ChatScreen` Class
 ### `ChatScreen`
 `ChatScreen` is a `StatefulWidget` that represents the main interface of the chatbot.
 It is defined as follows:
 ```dart